 It’s worth bearing in mind that while the traditional way of getting travel money is all well and good, there’s a range of digital apps that can make the process even simpler.
 These include Starling, Revolut and N26.
 If these new age solutions float your boat, you can read our guide to learn more about them.

 Travellers cheques were once a widely used form of travel money, but they’re going the way of the dinosaur.
 You can weigh up whether they’re worth your time below:

 How a travellers cheque could still work for you

-Considerations to keep in mind
+Things to keep in mind

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
-While we are independent, we may receive compensation from our partners for placement of their products or services.
+While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
+We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.